stalkrbeardedler18/simple-function-converter/CONTRIBUTING.md

 - Inclusion of appropriate tests to verify the functionality of your changes.

 Ensure to detail any additional steps needed for code testing in your pull request.

+# Note: Adhering to these guidelines helps maintain the quality and uniformity of the project.